Waste Heat Recovery

 Many challenges have been overcome such as the fouling of heat exchangers from the ‘tincol’ oils used in the production process to the corrosion caused by the products of combustion.

-The heat recovered from the oven exhaust gases is transferred into a low/medium pressure hot water ring main from where the recovered heat is transferred to a number of energy users throughout the bakery.
+The waste heat recovered from the oven exhaust gases is transferred into a low/medium pressure hot water ring main from where the recovered heat is transferred to a number of energy users throughout the bakery.

 Typically, this recovered heat would be used to heat the initial and final provers, the hot air blast systems for skinning of the dough pieces and for the pre-heating of make-up water to the steam boilers, the basket washers and calorifiers.